-Do you love the conforming feel of memory foam but struggle with sleeping too hot?
+Do you love the conforming feel of memory foam but struggle with its warmth?
 Your pillow is the foundation for your head and neck, so it’s important to find that perfect balance of comfort and support with a touch of cooling.

 We put together our top 6 picks for the highest-rated gel pillow list to help make your decision a little easier.

 6 Top Rated Gel Pillows Review

 - Lagoon The Otter Pillow – Editor’s Choice

 - Coop Sleep Goods Eden Pillow – Best Gel Pillow for Stomach Sleepers

 - Tempur-Pedic Cloud Breeze Dual Cooling – Best Gel Memory Foam Pillow